 Do you have a secluded kitchen?
 One where it’s so cut off from the rest of the house, that someone could come in the front door and head down the hall without you even knowing?
 If so, you may want to consider opening your kitchen up in the remodel.

-Taking out a wall to open your kitchen to the main living space not only helps the house flow better, it helps relationships grow.
+Taking out a wall to open your kitchen to the main living space not only helps the house flow better; it also helps relationships grow.
 The cook can join in on conversations and share a few laughs with those visiting in the living room.
 You can keep an eye on the kids while you whip up spaghetti.

 An open kitchen can also help with your stress levels.
 The stress of cooking in a cramped space is amplified when you get several people in the kitchen.
-In an open kitchen, you can have multiple people in there without too much overlap and stress.
+In an open kitchen, you can have multiple people without too much overlap and stress.

 Rethink the Design